Is it OK to use live chat services and automated legal chatbots on my firm’s website?

 Supervising Chat Agents

 Model Rules 5.1 to 5.3 govern the supervision by law firms and lawyers of subordinate lawyers and other legal professionals, and ongoing compliance with the Rules of Professional Conduct.
-While you have not coded the chatbot or trained the live chat operator, you nevertheless must have “in effect measures giving reasonable assurance that the person’s [or bot’s!?] conduct is compatible with the professional obligations of the lawyer.”
+While you have not coded the legal chatbot or trained the live chat operator, you nevertheless must-have “in effect measures giving reasonable assurance that the person’s [or bot’s!?] conduct is compatible with the professional obligations of the lawyer.”
 Model Rule 5.3(a).